Avacee/XPlane-Wireshark-Dissector-Lua/README.md

 - **xp11in.lua**: This script is for the packets users send to X-Plane.\
 Proto's are registered as "**xp11in.packetheader.fieldname**" so "**xp11in**" or "**xp11in.$packetheader$**" can be entered as a filter.

-- **xpDATAlookups.lua**: 2D Lookup table containing the descriptive names for the DATA packets.
+- **xp11DATAlookups.lua**: 2D Lookup table containing the descriptive names for the DATA packets.
 Both Headers and Fields.

-- **xplookups.lua**: Contains lookups for when the packet's field is an enum.
+- **xp11lookups.lua**: Contains lookups for when the packet's field is an enum.

 Note1: these scripts were developed and tested on Windows only.
 I have no means of testing them on other OS's.\